erik-sn/fivem-3d-text/docs/README.md

 # Development

-Prerequisites for development are node LTS.
+Prerequisites for development are [node LTS](https://nodejs.org/en/about/releases/) and a [working fivem server](https://docs.fivem.net/docs/server-manual/setting-up-a-server/) locally.

+Clone this repository into your server location and add `fivem-3d-text` to your server configuration.
 To watch the code and reload file changes run `npm run watch`.

 To build the final package with optimizations run `npm run build`.